-- 18. On March 30, 2012, Sino-Forest obtained an initial order under the CCAA, including a stay of proceedings with respect to Sino-Forest and certain of its subsidiaries.
-Immediately thereafter, U.S. Class Counsel commenced monitoring the CCAA proceedings, reviewed all motions and related papers, and reviewed the voluminous record in Sino-Forests's CCAA case as it developed, including all the Monitor's Reports and exhibits.
+- 13. U.S. Class Counsel conducted an extensive investigation, and Plaintiffs drafted and filed a complaint in New York Supreme Court, based on various common law theories of liability including, among others, common law fraud, negligence and negligent misrepresentation.
+The initial complaint was removed to federal court in the Southern District of New York. - 14.
+After removal to federal court, plaintiffs in the U.S. Class Action researched and briefed issues related to Defendants' proposed motions to dismiss the original claims pled under New York State law.
+The U.S. Plaintiffs conducted further review and analysis of factual developments based on the ongoing investigations of Defendants and information disclosed in the CCAA proceedings. - 15.
+On March 30, 2012, Sino-Forest obtained an initial order under the CCAA, including a stay of proceedings with respect to Sino-Forest and certain of its subsidiaries.
+Immediately thereafter, U.S. Class Counsel commenced monitoring the CCAA proceedings, reviewed all motions and related papers, and reviewed the voluminous record in Sino-Forest's CCAA case as it developed, including all the Monitor's Reports and exhibits.
 On May 8, 2012, following negotiations between Canadian Class Counsel and other stakeholders in the CCAA proceeding, the stay of proceedings was extended to the other defendants in this action.
 The parties entered a tolling agreement reflecting the delay caused by the insolvency proceeding and there was an order permitting a settlement approval hearing and certification hearing relating to a settlement with the defendant Pöyry (Beijing).
-Given these developments, Plaintiffs in the U.S. Class Action agreed to a stay of their case against Sino-Forest. - 19.
-Shortly thereafter, in order to protect the interests of U.S. Class Members, U.S. Class Counsel filed proofs of claim in Sino-Forrest's CCAA proceeding on behalf of Lead Plaintiffs and class members in the U.S. Class Action. - 20.
-On July 25, 2012, the Court entered an order requiring certain parties to mediate the claims in Sino-Forest's CCAA proceeding.
-That mediation was held on September 4 and 5, 2012.
-Prior to the mediation, U.S. Class Counsel contacted the Monitor and other parties in an effort to participate in the mediation.
-However, the Monitor did not permit the U.S. Class Plaintiffs to participate at that time.
+Given these developments, Plaintiffs in the U.S. Class Action agreed to a stay of their case against Sino-Forest.

+- 16. Shortly thereafter, in order to protect the interests of U.S. Class Members, U.S. Class Counsel filed proofs of claim in Sino-Forrest's CCAA proceeding on behalf of Lead Plaintiffs and class members in the U.S. Class Action. - 17.
+By order dated July 25, 2012, this Court ordered mediation of the claims in the Ontario and Québec actions.
+The all-party mediation took place on September 4 and 5, 2012.
+It did not result in a settlement with any of the parties.
+However, it provided the starting point for further bilateral negotiations with, among others, the Underwriters. - 18.
+Following the failed court-ordered mediation in September 2012, Class Counsel continued settlement discussions with counsel to the Underwriters. - 19.
+On September 17, 2014, Class Counsel and the Underwriters attended a mediation before Justice Goudge.
+In advance of this mediation, Class Counsel and the Underwriters prepared lengthy mediation briefs, and Class Counsel requested and was provided with back-up information from the Underwriters' damages analyses.
+U.S. Class Counsel assisted in preparation of the mediation statements and analysis of claims and damages.
+This mediation did not result in a settlement. - 20.
+On November 10, 2014, Class Counsel and the Underwriters again attended a mediation before Justice Goudge and engaged in further negotiations, finally resulting in an agreement in principle to settle the action.
+Settlement negotiations continued. - 21.
+Over the next two months, U.S. Class Counsel, along with Class Counsel engaged in further negotiations and discussions regarding the terms of the Dealer Settlement.